lekoala/silverstripe-debugbar/README.md

 The DebugBar is automatically injected into any html response through the request filter.

-Please note that jQuery is excluded from vendors and you are expected to include your own jQuery.
+Please note that jQuery is excluded from vendors and you are expected to include your own jQuery version in Page::init().

-You can force the DebugBar to be disabled by defining
+You can force the DebugBar to be disabled by defining:

     define('DEBUGBAR_DISABLE',true);